 The School encourages Ph.D. students to acquire training in classroom teaching as part of their educational experience and in preparation for a career in academia.
 It is customary that Urban Studies doctoral students advance to candidacy (i.e. completed exams + colloquium) before teaching courses within the School.
 The School expects that teaching assignments will be at the undergraduate level only.
-Knowledge of the subject matter, a record of excellence in the doctoral program, and the support of the adviser are the principal criteria on which the award of teaching opportunities will be based.
+Knowledge of the subject matter, a record of excellence in the doctoral program, and the support of the advisor are the principal criteria on which the award of teaching opportunities will be based.
 Students are usually paid the equivalent of an adjunct instructor rate and cannot hold other PSU student employment at the same time.

 University Studies hires graduate students as Graduate Teaching Assistants to be Peer Mentors for Sophomore Inquiry courses.
 The Mentors receive graduate tuition up to 9 credits (excluding fees) and a monthly stipend.
-For more information: https://www.mentors.unst.pdx.edu/content/mentors-and-mentored-inquiry
+For more information see the Mentor Program website.
 Applications are usually due in January for the following academic year.